PhyloSofS-Team/DANCE/README.md

 ```
 5. **Configure the Environment:**

-- Define and export the environment variable `DANCE_PATH=/path-to-DANCE-directory/` in your .bashrc or .bash_profile or .profile or equivalent file.
 - Open the `.env` file in a text editor and set the path variables `MAFFT_PATH` and `MMSEQS_PATH` to the installation paths of Mafft and MMseqs2 on your system.

 6. **Run the Exemple:**